locomotivemtl/charcoal-app/README.md

         -   Controllers are created from a _resolver_ factory.
 Their identifier may look like `foo/bar/controller-name`.

-Routes can also be (and most likely are) defined by objects.
+Routes can also be (and most likely are in standard web scenario) defined by objects.
 For example: sections, news, events, etc.
-Those objects should extends the
+See `charcoal-object` for the definition of routable objects, and `charcoal-cms` for examples of routable objects.

 ### Action Request Controller